ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-resources.md

 Create, update, or delete a VPC cluster.
 {: shortdesc}

-To create a VPC cluster, make sure to include the VPC infrastructure generation in the `provider` block of your Terraform configuration file.
+To create a VPC cluster, make sure to include the VPC infrastructure generation in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 If you do not set this value, the generation is automatically set to 2.
 For more information, about how to configure the `provider` block, see [Overview of required input parameters for each resource category](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters).
 {: important}

 You cannot create a free cluster in {{site.data.keyword.bpfull_notm}}.